UbiquitousLearning/mllm/src/backends/qnn/README.md

 * QNN: [Linux v2.20+](https://qpm.qualcomm.com/#/main/tools/details/qualcomm_neural_processing_sdk)
 * Hexagon SDK: [Linux 5.x](https://qpm.qualcomm.com/#/main/tools/details/HexagonSDK5.x)  (Some accounts may have no permission to access this SDK and may need to contact Qualcomm for support.)

+**NOTE:** After downloading the QNN SDK, unzip the file and move the folder name like `qairt/2.31.0.250130` to `src/backends/qnn/` and rename the version to 'sdk'.
+The folder structure should be like `src/backends/qnn/sdk`.

 After downloading and installing the two SDKs use "qpm-cli", set up the sdk environment by running the following commands:

 ```bash